marianoguerra/riak-core-tutorial/source/first-command.rst

     -record(state, {partition}).

-Then we implement the api to start the vnode:
+We implement the api to start the vnode:

 .. code-block:: erlang